joser1996/ECS171/HW1_Report.md

 better than the other models.

-However despite that both the 1st and 2nd order multivariate still had lower MSEs, 13.94 and 8.79, respectivly.
+However despite that both the 1st and 2nd order multivariate still had lower MSEs, 13.94 and 8.79, respectively.
 The thresholds, I previously defined in Problem 1, say MPG Type 'High' is between 23 and 29 MPG and sure enough our 1st and 2nd order fall within this range.
 Our Logistic Regression model also classifies it as MPG Type of 'High' which is why I predict that a car with the